jphannifan/x1plus-testing/Skew-Calibration.md

-## Skew calibration for X1c running X1Plus
+## Skew calibration for Bambu X1C/X1E running X1Plus

 1) Download ["m1005.py"](https://github.com/jphannifan/x1plus-testing/blob/main/scripts/python/m1005.py) from /scripts/python and save it to your printer in the folder `/opt/`
 2) Download the [skew calibration model](https://github.com/jphannifan/x1plus-testing/blob/main/skew.step) (or use your own) and print it.
 I print mine at 100% scale with PLA and default slicer settings.